 3G - CDMA EVDO Rev A - The expected access speeds in the CDMA Rev A network range from (.4) Mbps to (.7) Mbps, however, during peak times, typically late afternoons and evenings, the average speed may be reduced.
 The connection speed is comparable to basic DSL (up to 700kbps), which is about 15 times the speed of a dial-up connection.
 While on the Cellcom 3G network speeds may be up to 700kbps.
 During peak times, typically late afternoons and evenings, the average speed may be reduced.
 See www.cellcom.com/map for 3G coverage details.

 4G - LTE (Long Term Evolution) - The expected access speeds in the LTE network range from (5) Mbps to (12) Mbps, however, during peak times, typically late afternoons and evenings, the average speed may be reduced.
 These speeds can only be realized when using a Cellcom-approved LTE device with an active Cellcom LTE SIM card while within the Cellcom LTE network.
 See www.cellcom.com/map for LTE coverage details.

 Cellcom’s pricing, terms and conditions are available atwww.cellcom.com/planTypes.html.

 Questions and complaints regarding the foregoing matters should be addressed to Cellcom’s Customer Service Department at 800-236-0055 or contact us.

+Cellcom facilitates the manufacturer’s warranty on all new products purchased from Cellcom.
 Please click on a manufacturer below for the information about the warranty and software agreement.